Chris Cox (magician)

-Chris stars as The Mentalist in The Illusionists and has performed as part of their 2015 season at the Moon Palace Arena in Cancun, 2018 sold out South Africa tour at The Grand West Arena (Cape Town) and The Teatro at Montecasino Johannesburg and the 2018 US Tour performing at venues such as Starlight Theatre (Kansas City, Missouri), Fox Theatre (St. Louis) and Bass Performance Hall.
+Since 2015 Cox has starred as The Mentalist in The Illusionists starring on Broadway, London's West End and on multiple US Tours.
+He performed as part of their 2015 season at the Moon Palace Arena in Cancun, 2018 sold out South Africa tour at The Grand West Arena (Cape Town) and The Teatro at Montecasino Johannesburg and the 2018 US Tour performing at venues such as Starlight Theatre (Kansas City, Missouri), Fox Theatre (St. Louis) and Bass Performance Hall.

-In December 2018 & January 2019 he starred in The Illusionists Australian Tour at Canberra Theatre, Sydney Opera House.
+In December 2018 and January 2019 he starred in The Illusionists Australian Tour at Canberra Theatre, Sydney Opera House.
 Queensland Performing Arts Centre and Regent Theatre, Melbourne.
-For spring 2019 Chris headlined The Illusionists Experience at the Eldorado Showroom in Reno before returning for an unprecedented third West End run this time in London's Shaftesbury Theatre with The Illusionists Direct From Broadway.
-Chris is now the only mind-reader in history to have played Broadway, London's West End and Sydney Opera House.
+In 2019 he starred in The Illusionists Experience, a 3 month residency in Reno, followed by a run at the Shaftesbury Theatre in London's West End.
+He went on to headline The Illusionists - Magic Of The Holidays at the Neil Simon Theatre on Broadway before touring the US throughout 2020, 2022, 2023 and 2024.